Rev. Jacqueline Decker Vanderpol

 Director of Christian Education

 Steven lived in Atlanta, Georgia, for most of his life before moving to Colorado in 2015.
 He's still trying to figure out life without a Waffle House on every street corner, but he's been slowly getting used to Front Range living (and all of its snow).
 Before joining the staff of St. Andrew, Steven served as children and youth ministry staff with two Presbyterian churches in the Atlanta area.
-Steven also spent eight years involved in camp & conference center ministry – working first at the Calvin Center in Atlanta and then moving to Colorado to work as the Summer Camp Director at Highlands Presbyterian Camp.
-Whether it's providing quality Christian education for all ages or connecting folks with mission opportunities to serve our local and global communities, Steven is always looking for ways for St. Andrew to live out our call to "be the church."
+Steven also spent eight years involved in camp & conference center ministry – working first at the Calvin Center in Atlanta and then as the Summer Camp Director at Highlands Presbyterian Camp & Retreat Center.
 Steven is also an Eagle Scout and enjoys exploring the Colorado Front Range in his free time.

 Basil keeps the St. Andrew building and grounds in great shape.
 Whether he's preparing for worship, maintaining our mechanical systems, or cleaning up after fellowship activities, he approaches every job with purpose and professionalism.
 He honed his work ethic in the military — serving in the US Army for seven years and the Air Force for three.
 During that time, he not only built a broad portfolio of technical skills but also visited 25 countries.
 Basil doesn't just take good care of property; he also cares for people.
 He holds certifications in First Aid, AED, CPR, Mental Health First Aid and Suicide Prevention and has been trained to administer Narcan, an emergency treatment for those suspected of opioid overdose.